-The legislative measures that implement the provisions regarding access to justice include: The Romanian Constitution, Law no. 554/2004 on administrative litigation, Law no. 544/2001 on free access to public information.
-GD No.878/2005 on public access to environmental information, Law No. 292/2018 on establishing the environmental impact assessment framework for certain public and private projects, the Civil Procedure Code.
+The legislative measures that implement the provisions regarding access to justice include:

+The Romanian Constitution, Law no.554/2004 on administrative litigation, as amended, GD No.878/2005, as amended, Law No.292/2018, the Civil Procedure Code from 2010, as amended.
 The Romanian Constitution states, in Article 21 "free access to justice", that:

-1) every person is entitled to bring cases before the courts for the defence of his legitimate rights, freedoms, and interests.

-2) No law may restrict the exercise of this rights.

-3) The parties have the right to a fair trial and to have cases dealt with within a reasonable time.
-4) Special administrative jurisdiction shall be voluntary and free of charge.
+- 1) every person is entitled to bring cases before the courts for the defence of his legitimate rights, freedoms, and interests. - 2) No law may restrict the exercise of this rights. - 3) The parties have the right to a fair trial and to have cases dealt with within a reasonable time. - 4) Special administrative jurisdiction shall be voluntary and free of charge.